HarshtheGeek/Node_JS/README.md

 # The HTTP Module in Node.js

 The HTTP module in Node.js is a **built-in module** that allows you to create and handle HTTP servers and clients.
 It is used to build web servers and handle data exchanged over the HTTP protocol.

----
+- Server-side: The HTTP module sends responses and receives requests.
+- Client-side: The HTTP module can send requests to other servers.

 ## Key Features of the HTTP Module